risebeyondio/rise/README.md

 rise
 ====

-*learn and spread tech that is good for us all*
+*learn and spread sustainable tech and beyond tech ideas*

+*non profit open source initiative to unite like minded community*